Supplement to the Organizational Platform (Questions and Answers)

 "Obviously, the organizational platform is designed to be discussed by all anarchists.
 Before formulating any final opinion of this 'platform' and, perhaps, speaking of it in the press, I should like to have an explanation of certain matters which are insufficiently explicit to it.
 It may well be that other readers will find in the 'platform' a fair degree of precision and that certain objections may only be based on misunderstandings.
 It is for that reason that I should like to put a series of questions to you first of all.
 It would be very important that you reply to these in a clear manner, for it will be your replies that will afford a grasp of the general spirit of the Platform.
 Perhaps you will see a need to reply in your review."

-In closing her letter, the comrade adds that she wishes to avert controversy in the columns of the review Dielo Truda.
+Dielo Truda.
 This is why she seeks above all elucidation of certain essential points from the Platform.
 This sort of approach is very fair.
 It is all too easy to launch into polemic in order to come out against a view with which one thinks one is in disagreement.
-It is even easier to trouble oneself solely with polemicizing without bothering to frame any alternative positive suggestion, in place of the targeted view.
-What is infinitely harder is to analyze the new proposition properly, to understand it, so that one may go on to arrive at a well-founded opinion of it.
-It is exactly this last, most difficult course that the author of the questions below has chosen.
+It is even easier to trouble oneself solely with polemicizing without bothering to frame any

 Here are those questions:

-1. The central point of the Platform is rallying the bulk of the anarchist movement's militants on the basis of a common tactical and policy line: the formation of a General Union.
+The central point of the Platform is rallying the bulk of the anarchist movement's militants on the basis of a common tactical and policy line: the formation of a General Union.
 Since you are federalists, you apparently have in mind the existence of an Executive Committee that will be in charge of the "ideological and organizational conduct of the activity of the isolated groups".
-That type of organization is to be found in all parties, but it is possible only if one accepts the majority principle.
-In your organization, will each group be free to prescribe its own tactics and establish its own tactics and establish its own stance vis-a-vis each given issue?
-If the answer is yes, then your unity will be of a purely moral character (as has been and still is the case inside the anarchist movement).
-If, on the other hand, you seek organizational unity, that unity will of necessity be coerced.
-And then if you accept the majority principle inside your organization, on what grounds would you repudiate it in social construction?
+That type of organization is to be found in all parties, but it is possible only if one accepts the

 It would be desirable that you further clarify your conception of federalist liaison, the role of Congresses and the majority principle.

-2. Speaking of the "free regime of the soviets", what functions do you see these soviets having to perform in order to become "the first steps in the direction of constructive non-statist activity"?
+Speaking of the "free regime of the soviets", what functions do you see these soviets having to perform in order to become "the first steps in the direction of constructive non-statist activity"?
 What is to be their remit?
 Will their decisions be binding?

-3. "Anarchists should steer events from a theoretical point of view", says the Platform.
+view", says the Platform.
 This notion is insufficiently clear.
 Does it mean simply that anarchists will do their utmost to see that (trade union, local, cooperative, etc.) organizations which are to build the new order are imbued with libertarian ideas?
-Or does it mean that anarchists will themselves take charge of this construction?
-In the latter case, in what way would that state of affairs differ from a "party dictatorship"?
+Or does it mean that anarchists

 It is very important that this matter be clarified.
 Especially as the same question arises regarding the role of anarchists in the trade unions.
 What is the meaning of the expression: "enter the unions in an organized manner"?
 Does it mean merely that the comrades working in the unions should come to some agreement in order to establish a policy line?
-Or does it mean that the anarchist Executive Committee will prescribe the tactic of the labour movement, rule on strikes, demonstrations, etc., and that those anarchists active in the unions will strive to capture positions of leadership there and, using their authority, foist these decisions on the ordinary membership of the unions?
-The mention in the Platform that the activity of the anarchist groupings active in trade union circles is to be "steered by an anarchist umbrella organization" raises all sorts of misgivings on this score.
+Or does it mean that the anarchist Executive Committee will prescribe the tactic of the

-4. In the section on defending the revolution, it is stated that the army is to be subordinated "to the workers' and peasants' organizations throughout the land, hoisted by the masses into positions overseeing the economic and social life of the country".
+In the section on defending the revolution, it is stated that the army is to be subordinated "to the workers' and peasants' organizations throughout the land, hoisted by the masses into positions overseeing the economic and social life of the country".
 In everyday parlance, that is called 'civil authority' of the elected.
 What does it means to you?
 It is obvious that an organization that in fact directs the whole of life and can call upon an army is nothing other than a State power.
 This point is so important that the authors of the Platform have a duty to dwell longer upon it.
 If it is a "transitional form," how come the Platform rejects the idea of the "transitional period"?
-And if it is a definitive form, what makes the Platform anarchist
+And if it is a definitive form, what makes the Platform anarchist?

-5. There are some questions which, while not dealt with in the Platform, nevertheless play an important part in the disagreements between comrades.
+There are some questions which, while not dealt with in the Platform, nevertheless play an important part in the disagreements between comrades.
 Let me quote one of these questions:

-Let us suppose that a region finds itself effectively under the influence of the anarchists.
-What will their attitude be towards the other parties?
-Do the authors of the Platform countenance the possibility of violence against an enemy who has not had recourse to arms?
-Or do they, in keeping with the anarchist idea, proclaim undiluted freedom of speech, of the press, of organization, etc., for all?
+undiluted freedom of speech, of the press, of organization, etc., for all?
 (Some years ago, a similar question would have seemed out of place.
 But at present certain views of which I am aware prevent me of being sure of that answer.)

 And, broadly speaking, is it acceptable to have one's decisions implemented by force?
 Do the authors of the Platform countenance the exercise of power, even if only for an instant?